-4. Register for the Optional Trips
+4. Register for the Optional Trip

-If you would like to participate in the optional weekend trips, we ask that you register in advance to assist us in making commitments which are required well in advance of the trip to prevent sell-outs, and to ensure your space on the trip.
+If you would like to participate in the optional trip, we ask that you register in advance to assist us in making commitments which are required well in advance of the trip to prevent sell-outs, and to ensure your space on the trip.
 All Umbra trips fill-up completely each semester.

 5. Check the Calendar

-6. Download and Print the Parents Guide
+6. Download and Print the Parents Guidebook

 Please make certain that your parents or relatives have read and retained a copy of the Parent’s Guide prior to your departure.